 MRI machines work by exploiting the interaction of the magnetic field, hydrogen ions, and radiofrequency (RF) pulse.
 When you put a patient in a strong magnetic field, their hydrogen ions align in the direction of the magnetic field.
 Applying an RF pulse will change the direction of alignment of these hydrogen ions.
 When the RF pulse is turned off, these ions will attempt to realign with the magnetic field again and release a signal.
 The strength of this signal depends on the type of tissue (fat, muscle, water) that the hydrogen ion is in.1

 Using these principles, you can adjust the machine to detect signals of varying ranges and from varying planes of magnetisation – this is where the “weighted imaging” comes in.
-We can also tell the machine to disregard certain values of signals to “suppress” them when it comes to viewing the pictures – these can be your “fat suppression” sequences.2
+We can also tell the machine to disregard certain values of signals to “suppress” them when it comes to viewing the pictures – these are known as “fat suppression” sequences.2

 MRI can also be used as a dynamic imaging tool.
 For example, diffusion of water molecules can be studied with diffusion-weighted imaging (DWI), or macroscopic movement of blood can be studied, in the case of MR angiographic techniques.

 There are many factors that lead to the production of a final MR image.
 Different combinations of these will be useful for different clinical presentations, but here are some examples of common images and sequences:

 T1 and T2 weighted images

 T1 and T2 images demonstrate different tissues based on the timing of the RF pulses.
 Between the two, the key differences you need to be aware of are: